 You can serve this delicious yellow split pea puree just as you would hummus.
 I like to use my fava as a base for this amazing minced beef and courgettes/zucchini dish.

-Serve with crusty bread, pittas, raw veggies or crisps/chips as the perfect dip at any time.
+Serve your homemade fava with crusty bread, pittas, raw veggies or crisps/chips as the perfect dip at any time.

 Turn your fava into a deliciously silky soup.
 Just add either chicken or vegetable stock and stir through as you heat it up.